qjpqzb/Cross-layer-QoS-control/README.md

 |error\_target\_list|All accuracy levels|
 |docker\_path\_id|The container id|
 |weight\_tag|Different weight function (Can be "size", "size\_priority", "size\_priority\_accuracy")|
-5. After setting up all the parameters, you also need to set up the period and intensity of interferences in each container.
-Then we are ready to run data analytics in one container and interferences applcaitions (noise.py) in the other containers;
+5. After setting up all the parameters, you also need to set up the period and intensity of interference in each container.
+Then we are ready to run data analytics in one container and interference applications (noise.py) in the other containers;
 6. The QoS run takes this form:
 ```sh
 python qos_control.py [ERROR_CONTROL_BOOL] [WEIGHT_BOOL] [RUN_START_TIME]
 ```
-ERROR\_CONTROL\_BOOL : The bollean to specify whether the error control is on or not.
-(Can be "on" or "off") WEIGHT\_BOOL: The bollean to specify whether the dynamic weight adjustment is on or not.
+ERROR\_CONTROL\_BOOL : The Boolean to specify whether the error control is on or not.
+(Can be "on" or "off") WEIGHT\_BOOL: The Boolean to specify whether the dynamic weight adjustment is on or not.
 (Can be "on" or "off") RUN\_START\_TIME: The start time of the code.
 (Can be the format "HOUR MINITE SECOND" or "now") "